phstc/phstc.github.com/_posts/2013-04-02-monit-restarts-unicorn-usr2-you-are-doing-it-wrong.md

 ### Monit life cycle

-Monit checks for a pid or process matching (depending on your configuration) in a specific interval defined in `monitrc` (`set daemon n`) if the process doesn't exist, Monit will execute the `start` action.
+Monit checks for a pid or process matching (depending on your configuration) in a specific interval defined in `monitrc` (`set daemon n`) and, if the process doesn't exist, Monit will execute the `start` action.

 Monit only restarts (`stop` and `start`) a process, if you manually execute `monit restart all|name` or if you defined a resource testing triggering a restart.